132nd-vWing/tacview-splitter/README.md

 # tacview-splitter

- a python script that splits a tacview file by coalition
+a python program that splits a tacview file by coalition

 ## Usage

- Put the name of the file in the script, and run the script with python.
-Only Python 3 supported.
+Put the executable and the tacview file you want split up in the same directory, and execute the program.

+The program processes the first file it finds, therefore make sure to only have one tacview file in the directory.

+Supports both zipped and ASCII tacview files (`.zip.acmi` and `.txt.acmi`).

+## building
+Requires Python 3.

+`pyinstaller --onefile tacview-splitter.py`